French aircraft carrier France Libre: Construction

-Preliminary design work on new 220 MW K22 nuclear reactors to power the ship was completed in 2023.
-A production contract for the ship itself is anticipated in about 2025 with hull construction to begin in about 2031.
+Preliminary design work on new 220-megawatt K22 nuclear reactors to power the ship was completed in 2023.
+A production contract for the ship itself is anticipated in 2026 after final approval by the President, Emmanuel Macron, was announced on 21 December 2025.
+Hull construction is expected to begin in about 2031.
 Sea trials are projected to begin in around 2035.
+It is projected to enter service in about 2038.